Coin valuation: a reader asks...

 If you don’t want to do the work involved in disposing of the collection yourself you could always give the bottle to charity and let it make some money from a sale.

-You will find lots of useful information about the value of old coins and links to other helpful sites and publications here coins-of-the-uk.co.uk.
+You will find lots of useful information about the value of old coins and links to other helpful sites and publications at Coins of the UK.

 What to do if you have a valuable coin

-If you think you have found a valuable coin in the collection, you could try contacting these coin dealers for more advice: Spink - spink.com - or Baldwins - baldwin.co.uk (both in London), or R. Ingram Coins - ringramcoins.com (of Southampton).
+If you think you have found a valuable coin in the collection, you could try contacting these coin dealers for more advice: Spink or Baldwin's (both in London), or R. Ingram Coins of Southampton.

-There’s also a directory of coin dealers on the British Numismatic Trade Association (bnta.net) site, and at Numis - numis.co.uk - which can help you find one near you.
+There’s also a directory of coin dealers on the British Numismatic Trade Association site, and at Numis, which can help you find one near you.

 Money expert Paul Lewis on the new pound coin

 A new £1 coin was issued on March 28, 2017.
-Thinner, lighter, but slightly bigger than the current £1 coin, it is the first change since 1973.
-The Royal Mint admits one in 30 £1 coins are fakes – about 40 million!
+Thinner, lighter, but slightly bigger than the old £1 coin, it is the first change since 1973.
+The Royal Mint admits one in 30 old £1 coins were fakes – about 40 million!
 The new coin contains several hi-tech security features to make it harder to counterfeit.

 ||To enjoy Paul Lewis' expert tips on personal finance, consumer